Sandigupta/social_media_task/README.md

+# Social Media Task Application
+---
-# User Submission Form with Admin Dashboard
+## User Submission Form with Admin Dashboard

 This project implements a **User Submission Form** and an **Admin Dashboard** using **React.js** for the frontend, **Node.js** for the backend, and **MongoDB** for data storage.
 The application allows users to submit their details and upload multiple images, while admins can view submitted data in a structured format.